-If you fail to attend your biometric services appointment, USCIS may deny your application.
+If you do not attend your biometric services appointment, we may deny your application.

 Copies.
-You may submit legible photocopies of documents requested, unless the Instructions specifically state that you must submit an original document.
-USCIS may request an original document at the time of filing or at any time during processing of an application, petition, or request.
-If you submit original documents when not required, the documents may remain a part of the record, and USCIS will not automatically return them to you.
+You should submit legible photocopies of requested documents unless the Instructions specifically instruct you to submit an original document.
+USCIS may request an original document at any time during our process.
+If we request an original document from you, we will return it to you after USCIS determines it no longer needs the original.